 Various environmental factors influence the distribution of microplastics in ecosystems.
-These include atmospheric movement and wind directions, meteorological factors such as wave currents, cyclones and tides, river hydrodynamics and water flow, and wastewater treatment plants (WWTPs).
-Wastewater treatment plants are a significant source of MPs, but can also contribute to their partial removal.
+These include atmospheric movement and wind directions, meteorological factors such as wave currents, cyclones and tides, river hydrodynamics and water flow and wastewater treatment plants (WWTPs).
+The WWTPs are a significant source of MPs, but can also contribute to their partial removal.
 Therefore, it is necessary to study the transport and behaviour of MPs in waste water installations.
 Authors trace the types and sources of MPs in domestic wastewater, as well as the effectiveness of different treatment processes for their removal and migration.
 Also considered are biological activities that accelerate the transformation of MPs, and the interrelationships and ecological risks between surface water, soil and atmospheric environment.
-Finally, possibilities for future research on the influence of wastewater treatment plants on MP pollution are proposed.66 in treatment plants.
-The results of the research show that it is essential to remove interfering organic and inorganic constituents in wastewater and sludge samples in order to achieve visualization and identification of microplastics using FTIR and Raman analytical methods.
+Finally, possibilities for future research on the influence of wastewater treatment plants on MP pollution are proposed.66

+Research by Liu et al. in 2022 focuses on methods of sampling, extraction (such as flotation, centrifugation, filtration and digesting) and wastewater analysis in treatment plants.
+The results of the research show that it is essential to remove interfering organic and inorganic constituents in wastewater and sludge samples in order to achieve visualization and identification of MPs using FTIR and Raman analytical methods.
 This is also important for the integration of FTIR and Raman analysis, spectra mapping and image processing (Fig. 11).67